 - One letter of recommendation from a faculty member or supervisor who knows you well.
 The letter should specifically address how you meet the requirements for the award.
 You may want to give your recommendation writer a brief summary of the award.

 - An original essay of no more than 1,000 words that outlines why you are an exceptional candidate for the award including concrete examples of how you meet each of the requirements for this award.

 - Answers questions such as: In what ways have you served the community or university and in what ways has this service carried the spirit of the university?
 What are the recognized contributions made by you that demonstrate a benefit to the larger community?

 - Evidence that you received state or national recognition for significant achievements in your chosen field.

 - Additional information such as news articles, recognition awards, and volunteer service, that supports the nomination are encouraged, but not required.

-Contact the Alumni Relations if you questions about collecting supporting documentation during the nomination process.
+Contact the University Awards Committee if you have questions about collecting supporting documentation during the nomination process.